- Rumah

 While most contractors tread carefully around residential construction amid rising costs and tightening regulations, Sydney-based builder Decode is moving in the opposite direction.

-Decode is growing rapidly off the back of its nimble, outcomes-driven model, establishing itself as a core delivery partner in a residential sector starved for quality builders, while many larger contractors pivot toward commercial, industrial or defence projects to spread risk.
+Decode is growing rapidly off the back of its nimble, outcomes-driven model, establishing itself as a core delivery partner in a residential sector starved for quality builders, while many larger contractors pivot toward commercial, industrial or defence projects to mitigate risk.

 Founded in 2008, the Tier 2 contractor has delivered over $3.1 billion in project value across nearly 50 completed jobs, with a 100 per cent delivery rate.
-With $1.04 billion in current pipeline and a projected $320 million turnover for FY2025–26, Decode is expanding its footprint across NSW, including a surge of work in Newcastle.
+With $1.04 billion in the current pipeline and a projected $320 million turnover for FY2025–26, Decode is expanding its footprint across NSW, including a surge of work in Newcastle.

-In a market increasingly shaped by vertically integrated developer-builders, Decode’s decision to remain a third-party contractor is not only unusual—it’s proving strategic.
+In a market increasingly shaped by vertically integrated developer-builders, Decode’s decision to remain a third-party contractor is not only unusual, it’s proving strategic.
 Clients say independent builders with scale, compliance maturity and delivery certainty are becoming harder to find, especially on complex, higher-density work.

-“We engaged Decode to build our skyline-shaping Dairy Farmers Towers and recently partnered with them again to construct a second flagship project in Newcastle, the upcoming Merewether Residences… They’ve delivered nothing short of excellence,” Luke Berry, Co-Founder of Third.i Group, said.
+“We engaged Decode to build our skyline-shaping Dairy Farmers Towers and recently partnered with them again to construct a second flagship project in Newcastle, the upcoming Merewether Residences… They’ve delivered nothing short of excellence”, Luke Berry, Co-Founder of Third.i Group, said.

 Decode’s operational edge lies in its “Small Business Alliance” model, which brings formwork, electrical, engineering and labour hire in-house.
 The structure is designed not for margin trimming, but for control and risk insulation, particularly relevant as subcontractor volatility reshapes delivery timelines across the mid-tier market.

-“Decode’s collaboration at Vue, Cronulla has been outstanding,” Allen Sammut, CEO of Sammut Group, said.
+“Decode’s collaboration at Vue, Cronulla has been outstanding”, Allen Sammut, CEO of Sammut Group, said.

 “Their attention to minute details, commitment to safety, and clear communication has been a key factor to the project’s ongoing success.”

-“At Queensgate, Potts Point we needed a constructor capable of managing a complex design, extensive heritage elements and constrained site conditions with precision,” Sam Arnaout, CEO of IRIS Capital, said.
+“At Queensgate, Potts Point we needed a constructor capable of managing a complex design, extensive heritage elements and constrained site conditions with precision”, Sam Arnaout, CEO of IRIS Capital, said.

 “Their structured methodology, technical design expertise, and composure under pressure have been critical to the project’s ongoing progress and success.”

-Its next flagship project—a high-rise at Sydney Olympic Park being delivered for Austino—is set to become NSW’s first six-star Green Star-rated residential tower, marking a new phase in its sustainability evolution.
+Its next industry defining project—a high-rise at Sydney Olympic Park being delivered for Austino—is set to become NSW’s first six-star Green Star-rated residential tower, marking a new phase in its sustainability evolution.
 Others like Antara and The Switch have already reached five- and six-star ratings, while larger projects such as Carrington Place are being delivered in alignment with state TOD policy.

-“We’re not chasing volume or headlines,” Mehta said.
+“We’re not chasing volume or headlines”, Mehta said.
 “We’re focused on outcomes—and building a business that can outlast market cycles.”

 Decode’s internal decisions reflect the same long view that defines its delivery model.
 While others slashed headcount during the pandemic to stay afloat, Decode held the line, making no redundancies throughout the pandemic.
 That decision is now paying dividends.
 With talent in short supply and delivery risk on the rise, Decode is scaling fast while others scramble to rebuild lost capability.

-“That decision, to back our people instead of cut, is why we’re finding success now,” Mehta said.
+“That decision, to back our people instead of cut, is why we’re finding success now”, Mehta said.

 The same can be said for technology.
 Decode has adopted real-time dashboards, prefab modules and site drones, not as window dressing but as tools to de-risk.
-Their tech stack includes Aconex, Cheops, Payapps, and EstimateOne for project delivery, with Salesforce driving business development and CRM.

-“Every project manager, every exec, every client can see progress in real-time,” Mehta said.
+“Every project manager, every exec, every client can see progress in real-time”, Mehta said.

 Decode has also stepped into the policy arena.
 It co-founded the Funding the Future platform, linking institutional capital with builders, and works closely with the NSW Building Commissioner to help ensure reform reflects site-level realities.

-“The system needs to work for builders, not just developers,” Mehta said.
+“The system needs to work for builders, not just developers”, Mehta said.

 “Without builders like Decode with this residential focus, who’s going to deliver Australia’s 1.2 million new homes?”